Cookies & Cups > Recipes > Cookies > Chocolate Chip Cookies > Chocolate Chip Cookie Brittle

 • Butter.
 I used salted for an extra little salty/sweet crunch.

-• Vanilla.
+• Vanilla Extract.
 All good chocolate chip cookie have vanilla.
 Amen.

 • Flour & Salt.
-All purpose and kosher, if you please.
+All purpose flour and kosher salt.
+Regular ingredients make this easy!

 • No Eggs or Baking Soda!
 You’ll notice these 2 ingredients that are standard in chocolate chip cookies are missing from this recipe.
 You’re aiming for a more shortbread-ish style kind of cookie with no rise.
 You don’t want any puff or height!